Staff Info & FAQ

-Additionally, staff members will have on-site freetime away from campers for a couple hours most days.
+Additionally, FPC will endeavor to give staff members on-site free time away from campers for a couple hours most days.

 You will receive a check every two weeks.
 You'll receive your final paycheck on your last day of work (if it falls before the next two-week mark).

-We are not able to do direct deposits for summer staff.
-If you are international, you may request to have us cash your check for you; cash requests must be made with at least 3 days notice if you'd like to be paid on time.
+Unfortunately, we cannot do direct deposits for international staff.
+However, if you are international, you may request to have us cash your check for you; cash requests must be made with at least 3 days notice if you'd like to be paid on time.

 Yes!
 Normally, our internationals make up about ⅓ of our counselor staff.
 Counselors come from all over the world.
 We've had counselors from England, Scotland, Australia, New Zealand, Ireland, Germany, South Africa, Northern Ireland, Spain, Wales, among others!